Manage my data

 TIP: Data usage settings only apply to the Netflix profile you are in when you set them, meaning you can have different data usage settings for each profile.
 If you are concerned about the total amount of data that Netflix uses, make sure to change the settings for each profile.

-YouTube is by far the biggest video streaming site on earth and the biggest data killer by far.
+YouTube is the biggest video streaming site on earth and the biggest data killer by far.
 When YouTube videos play even at a lower resolution, they still consume a lot of data, and the higher the video quality, the more data you will use.

 We tested the data consumed when watching the same four-minute music video at different resolutions and the results speak for themselves.